Three essays on the theory and econometrics of social interactions in the labor market

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Grodner, Andrzej, "Three essays on the theory and econometrics of social interactions in the labor market" (2004).
 Economics - Dissertations.
-Paper 38.
+38.